- Only the most essential things a newborn baby needs included

 First, let’s answer the questions from above.

-- Burping cloths – for feeding they are thick like bath towels and much smaller than a blanket; I did use these often even when I breastfed, I also used them when I burped my baby and for messes in general
+- Burping cloths, used daily – for feeding they are thick like bath towels and much smaller than a blanket; I did use these often even when I breastfed, I also used them when I burped my baby and for messes in general these were my favorite Gerber Unisex Baby 4 Pack Flannel Burp Cloth

-- Bib – they stay on your baby at feeding time around his or her neck and protects their clothes; I did not use these often because my daughter did not like them around her neck, but plenty of people use them often even for drool, for some these are essential
+- Bibs, used weekly – they stay on your baby at feeding time around his or her neck and protects their clothes; I did not use these often because my daughter did not like them around her neck, but plenty of people use them often even for drool, for some these are essential

-- Receiving blanket – a medium sized blanket that is pretty thin, we rarely used them
+- Receiving blanket, used rarely – a medium sized blanket that is pretty thin, we rarely used them

-- Baby sack – A wearable blanket for cold nights since babies can’t use blankets while sleeping, we rarely used it, instead, we kept the room warm and she wore footsie pajamas
+- Baby sack, used once – A wearable blanket for cold nights since babies can’t use blankets while sleeping, we rarely used it, instead, we kept the room warm and she wore footsie pajamas

-- Baby comforter and bedding set – as mentioned above, babies can’t use bedding, it is purely for decorations, never used
+- Baby comforter and bedding set, used never – as mentioned above, babies can’t use bedding, it is purely for decorations, we never used it

 What your baby needs to sleep